Generic name: buprenorphine hydrochloride 2mg, naloxone hydrochloride 0.5mg

 Medication should be prescribed in consideration of the frequency of visits.
 Provision of multiple refills is not advised early in treatment or without appropriate patient follow-up visits.

-- The dosage of SUBOXONE sublingual tablet should be progressively adjusted in increments/decrements of 2/0.5 mg or 4/1 mg buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms
+For maintenance, SUBOXONE sublingual film may be administered buccally or sublingually.
+The dosage of SUBOXONE sublingual film from Day 3 onwards should be progressively adjusted in increments/decrements of 2 mg/0.5 mg or 4 mg/1 mg buprenorphine/naloxone to a level that holds the patient in treatment and suppresses opioid withdrawal signs and symptoms.

-- The maintenance dose of SUBOXONE sublingual tablet is generally in the range of 4/1 mg buprenorphine/naloxone to 24/6 mg buprenorphine/naloxone per day depending on the individual patient.
-Dosages higher than this have not been demonstrated to provide any clinical advantage
+After treatment induction and stabilization, the maintenance dose of SUBOXONE sublingual film is generally in the range of 4 mg/1 mg buprenorphine/naloxone to 24 mg/6 mg buprenorphine/naloxone per day depending on the individual patient and clinical response.
+The recommended target dosage of SUBOXONE sublingual film during maintenance is 16 mg/4 mg buprenorphine/naloxone/day as a single daily dose.
+Dosages higher than 24 mg/6 mg daily have not been demonstrated to provide a clinical advantage.

 Method of Administration